Previous Post: From Lake Nipigon’s Echo Rock To Waweig Lake

 So where is the POW Camp on Wabinosh Lake?

 Ten days after our fill-up in Armstrong as we paddled into Wabinsoh Bay, I sent Don Elliot of Mattice Lake Outfitters an email, asking where the German POW camp was located.
-He replied that it was on the west shore of Wabinosh Lake by the river flowing in from Waweig.
+He replied that it was on the west shore of Wabinosh Lake by the Wabinosh River flowing in from Waweig Lake.
 The west shore is where that small island is.
 We had some confirmation of the camp’s location!
 We weren’t sure if he meant to the right or left of the river outlet.

 Once we were in Wabinosh Lake we headed for the west shore and set up camp on the point shown on the map above.
 Then we went looking for any evidence of human presence along the shoreline and in the bush behind it.
 While the area looked like it could accommodate a few buildings, the only thing we found was a 4-meter length of steel cable running down towards the shore.
 It may be something left behind from some logging operation.